 This is an opportunity to meet and talk with your prospective coworkers.
 Just as in other interviews, the peer group will be evaluating you, determining how you fit in.

+This type of interview takes place with a group of other candidates, and usually more than one interviewer.
+Introduce yourself to other candidates and, of course, be polite.
 Try to show confidence by volunteering to respond first to a few questions, but do not dominate the entire interview.
 To show your ability to be a team player, compliment another candidate's response and then build on it with your own thoughts.
 Direct your answer to the individual asking the question, but try to maintain some eye contact with the other members of the group.
 Don't forget to smile.

 This type of interview assesses how well you can handle yourself in a social situation.
 Employer representatives may include the hiring manager, a human resource department member and one or more peer employees.
 Choose your meal selection carefully.
 Spilling on your blouse or tie isn't likely to make a favorable impression.
 Select healthy and easy things to eat so you can answer questions and pay attention to the conversation.

 If the interview is conducted at a coffee shop-and a fair number of interviews are these days-the setting probably has more to do with the hiring manager than anything else.
 He or she wants to escape the office and speak to you in a casual, informal atmosphere that will likely make for an honest discussion of your strengths and weaknesses.
 Try not to consider if others are listening in - they probably are - and use the time to reveal your commitment to the industry and your desire to work for the company.

 A stress interview re-creates some challenging situations you might run into on the job.
 The interviewer asks you a number of tough questions that are designed to make you somewhat uncomfortable.
 For example, he or she might present a job-related scenario and ask you to explain how you would respond.
 Keep your cool, take your time in responding to the questions and reward yourself when it's all over.
 Don't take it personally.
 This is usually a test of whether you can handle stress on the job and can assess a complicated question quickly.